RecompRando/MMRecompRando/README.md

 Try moving your cursor to the Letter to Kafei and pressing the N64's L button.
 That should cycle through all quest items in that slot.
 That's true for the Moon's Tear item slot and the Room Key item slot as well.

+### Why are the checks in X location not randomized / not giving me anything?

+Only Clock Town, Termina Field, and the Southern Swamp are currently implemented.
+All other locations are W.I.P.

 ## Writing mods
 See [this document](https://hackmd.io/fMDiGEJ9TBSjomuZZOgzNg) for an explanation of the modding framework, including how to write function patches and perform interop between different mods.